ACT Seniors/MyWay Card

 If your Seniors Card has five digits, or does not have a MyWay card on the back we recommend upgrading your card.
-This can be done via the COTA ACT office, ACT public libraries and ACCESS Canberra shopfronts.
+This can be done at the COTA ACT office, ACT public libraries and ACCESS Canberra Service Centre's.

 How to apply for an ACT Seniors Card

-Applications for a Seniors Card are available from ACCESS Canberra shopfronts, ACT public libraries or the COTA ACT office (applications are not available online).
+Applications for ACT Seniors Cards are available from Access Canberra Service Centre's, ACT public libraries or the COTA ACT office (applications for ACT Seniors Cards are not available online).

 You will be required to provide proof of age and residency (acceptable forms of identification include: drivers licence birth certificate or extract, Australian passport, ACT government invoice, bank papers, DSS pension or DVA pension card)

-For more information about the Seniors Card /MyWay Card, contact COTA on 6282 3777 or Canberra Connect on 13 22 81.
+For more information about the ACT Seniors Card, contact COTA ACT on 6282 3777.

-Full information on Seniors Card/My Way card for the ACT can now be found at "actseniorscard.org.au".
+Full information on Seniors Card for the ACT can now be found at www.actseniorscard.org.au.

 Why is my Seniors/MyWay Card not working?